Special feature: Easily understand air pollution

 The sun and hot weather are not allies for our health because they promote certain pollutants, such as Ozone.

 The reactions that create harmful ozone in our atmosphere require sunlight.
-In summer, and especially during extreme heat waves, ozone often reaches dangerous levels in cities, especially near major highways.
+In summer, and especially during extreme heat waves, ozone often reaches dangerous levels in cities, especially near major roads.

 man on the branch of a tree in the foreground with a city in the background